WICG/webmonetization/docs/sending.md

 expected to send a payment on behalf of the user.

 If the payment handler is not authorized to send payments it can either:
-* Invoke `PaymentRequestEvent.openWindow()` to provide a UI to the user to login and authorize the payment
+* Invoke `PaymentRequestEvent.openWindow()` to provide a UI to the user to log in and authorize the payment
 * Reject the request by passing a rejected `Promise` to `PaymentRequestEvent.respondWith()` and let the browser handle the case